It’s a word that many people use to explain why they style clothes, choreograph dance, or compose music.

 Recognizing the potential for the arts to enlighten and shift perspectives, Kristine has long been a dedicated proponent of encouraging creativity in others.
 As such, she is a monthly contributor to the Fantastic Art blog, Muddy Colors, and frequently gives demonstrations and lectures on art and business, most recently at the Albuquerque Museum of Art, Las Cruces Art Museum, Northern Michigan University, The Goggleworks and Santa Fe College.
-She is also the co-founder of the Spectrum Rising Star Award, which recognizes an emerging new voice in the field of Fantastic Art each year.
+She is also the co-founder of the Spectrum Rising Star Award, which recognizes an emerging new voice in the field of Imaginative Realism Art each year.

 In 2019, Kristine was honored with a Distinguished Alumni Award 27 years after graduating Summa Cum Laude with a Bachelor of Fine Arts in Ceramic Sculpture from Northern Michigan University.
 She currently lives and creates in the foothills of the Sangre de Cristo mountains overlooking Santa Fe, frequently collaborating on sculpture projects with her husband, Colin Poole.

 This passion I had for making things from my earliest days only intensified with the passing of time.

 On the well intentioned advice from a high school guidance counselor who said that if I intended to go into the arts, I’d probably better have something to fall back on, I enrolled in some education classes my first semester at university.